 - O Consider pros and cons.
 Begin narrowing down your options by making a list of the pros and cons for each college or program to which you've been admitted.
 Ask yourself, "Could I be happy here?"
 Rank your choices in order from "first choice" on down. - Make a decision.
 Notify the admissions office of your "first choice" college of your decision to attend.
 Ask them what you need to do to enroll.
 Call the financial aid office at the college and work with them to make sure that you are able to cover the costs of attending this school.
-You should also find out the absolute latest date that you could enroll at your second and third choice colleges.
+You should also find out the absolute latest date you can enroll at your second and third choice colleges.
 If you change your mind about your first choice, it's important to know what options remain. - O Read College 101.
 Visit cfwv.com and click on the "college student" link to download a copy.
 Begin following the steps outlined in the guide to enroll in college, register for housing, and prepare for life on campus.

-HELP FOR ADULT LEARNERS
+HELP FOR ADULT LEARNERS!

 This Admissions 101 guide is set up for high school students.
 If you're an adult interested in going to college, work with an admissions counselor to complete each step as soon as possible!
+Adult learner resources are also available on CFWV.com.

-WEST VIRGINIA COLLEGES AND UNIVERSITIES
+WEST VIRGINIA COLLEGES

-Two-year public schools, four-year public schools, and private non-profit schools bluefield.edu bridgevalley.edu easternwv.edu mctc.edu newriver.edu pierpont.edu southernwv.edu wvncc.edu wvup.edu Two-Year Public Schools Blue Ridge Community and Technical College BridgeValley Community and Technical College, Montgomery BridgeValley Community and Technical College, South Charleston Eastern WV Community and Technical College Mountwest Community and Technical College New River Community and Technical College Pierpont Community and Technical College Southern WV Community and Technical College West Virginia Northern Community College 10 West Virginia University at Parkersburg ~ c γ 4 2 9 2 ω ი Ŧ
+Two-year public schools

+- Blue Ridge Community and Technical College

+- BridgeValley Community and Technical College, Montgomery

+- BridgeValley Community and Technical College, South Charleston

+- Eastern WV Community and Technical College

+- Mountwest Community and Technical College

+- New River Community and Technical College

+- Pierpont Community and Technical College

+- Southern WV Community and Technical College

+- West Virginia Northern Community College

+- West Virginia University at Parkersburg